 The City will continue to provide Public Service Agency Grants for agencies providing supportive services and will support the increase of transitional and permanent supportive housing.
-In terms of housing and supportive service actions for non-homeless special needs persons such as the elderly and persons with HIV/AIDS, the City's Public Services Agency Grant program provides grants to agencies that deliver to those populations.
-Examples include AIDS Response Seacoast to help persons with HIV/AIDS; Greater Seacoast Community Health for elderly health and dental services; and the PHA for at-risk youth summer programming.
+In terms of housing and supportive service actions for non-homeless special needs persons such as the elderly and persons with HIV/AIDS, the City's Public Services Agency Grant program provides grants to agencies that deliver services to those populations.
+Examples include AIDS Response Seacoast for persons with HIV/AIDS; Greater Seacoast Community Health for dental services; Rockingham Nutrition Meals on Wheels for elderly and homebound nutrition.